What is Norovirus?

 Norovirus can be spread from an infected person through:

-• By touching contaminated hands or objects (e.g., door handle or toys).
+- By touching contaminated hands or objects (e.g., door handles or toys).

 How is it prevented?

-• When you are sick, do not prepare food for others especially if you work as a food handler.
+- When you are sick, do not prepare food for others, especially if you work with food or water (e.g., cook, server, dietary aid, etc).

-• When you are sick, do not care for others especially if you are a healthcare or daycare worker.
+- When you are sick, do not care for others, especially if you work in a healthcare or child care setting.

-• Wash laundry that may be contaminated with vomiting or stool (poop).
+- Wash laundry that may be contaminated with vomit or stool (poop).
 Be careful when handling soiled laundry and wash your hands immediately afterward.

-• Stay home when you are feeling sick with Norovirus-like symptoms.
+- Stay home when you are feeling sick with Norovirus-like symptoms to minimize the spread of illness.

 How long is it contagious?

-Norovirus is contagious for as long as a person has symptoms of the illness and may continue for 2 to 3 weeks after symptoms have resolved.
+Norovirus is contagious for as long as a person has symptoms and for a least 3 days after they have recovered.
+Some people may continue to be contagious for up to 3 weeks after symptoms have resolved.

 Should I see a healthcare provider?

 We recommend you see a healthcare provider if your symptoms persist or get worse.
-Try to prevent dehydration.
+Drinking plenty of fluids to stay hydrated is an important step to feeling better.

 Healthcare Providers

-Norovirus is not a reportable infection unless it is part of a gastroenteritis outbreak within a facility (Example: nursing home).
+Norovirus is not reportable to Public Health unless it is part of a gastroenteritis outbreak, within a facility (e.g., long term care home).).